NT3 – How to live as a “Christian”?

-Jesus Christ explained that His followers will continue to be taught and guided by the Holy Spirit John 16:13,14-15.
+Jesus Christ explained that His followers would continue to be taught and guided by the Holy Spirit John 14:26, 16:13.

-But the key thing is to DO what the Bible says, not merely know about it James 1:22NLT.
-This means keeping on “feeding” and stirring up God’s new ways of thinking – and doing them (as well as “starving” and killing off any old bad ways and influences).
-So the Holy Spirit within will empower us to change – if we keep choosing to obey Him.
+The key thing is to DO what the Bible says, not merely know about it James 1:22.
+This means keeping on “feeding” and stirring up God’s new ways of thinking – and doing them (as well as “starving” and killing off any old bad ways and influences Ephesians 4:21-23).
+The Holy Spirit within will empower us to change – IF we keep choosing to obey Him Romans 8:12-13.

 This also leads into praying often to God, honouring Him and asking for His help to live in His ways Luke18:1.
-As we respond to God wholeheartedly like this, He will be changing us.
-We will begin sharing with God in fulfilling His primary purpose!
-2Thessalonians 2:13-14NLT.
+As we respond to God wholeheartedly like this, He will be changing us John 15:7-8.
+By showing His own glorious nature, we will be sharing with God in fulfilling His primary purpose!
+2Thessalonians 2:14.

 We can’t do this all on our own

 These are basics for continuing and growing in our new life “in Christ”.
 We will actually be getting to know God – developing a relationship with Him!
+Ephesians 3:16-17,18,19,20-21.
 This can be the ultimate joy and reality for any person to experience!
-Christians typically start speaking about God more personally as “my Lord”, “dear Jesus” and so on, as He said John 15:14-15, 10:10.
+Christians typically start speaking about God more personally as “my Lord”, “dear Jesus” and so on, as a friend John 15:14-15.

-Obviously this Christian life is not easy and can result in many conflicts, including struggles to maintain a full commitment.
+Obviously this Christian life can result in many conflicts, including struggles to maintain a full commitment.
 Why?